Should You Buy Austin Real Estate in 2026?

 Caldwell County: Median price $265,000 (most affordable option)

-If you’re open to living outside of downtown Austin (Georgetown, Pflugerville, Kyle), you’ll see much better value.
-You can expect to pay 30-50% less for a similar property in these areas.
+If you are willing to live in the suburbs of Austin (Georgetown, Pflugerville, Kyle), you will find significantly better value.
+For instance, you could expect to pay 30-50% less for a similar property in these areas.

-Zillow predicts an additional .8-2.4% decrease in home values through mid-2026, while The Luxury Playbook foresees a moderate 2-4% increase with median values stabilizing around $545,000.
+The Luxury Playbook is predicting a moderate 2-4% increase in median home values in Austin, with median values stabilizing around $545,000.

 In summary, you may save another $10,000-$20,000 by waiting a few months more, however, you’ll also continue to rent, and potentially miss houses you really want to purchase.

-Current data indicates that 56.3% of active listings have already received price reductions, indicating motivated sellers.
+Currently, 56.3% of active listings have already had price reductions, indicating that sellers are motivated.

 You now have time to:

-This steady growth mirrors patterns seen in other rapidly developing urban markets like Brooklyn, where consistent appreciation has rewarded long-term investors.
+This steady appreciation mirrors the pattern seen in other rapidly growing urban markets, including Brooklyn, where consistent appreciation has rewarded long-term investors.

-If you’re prepared financially — stable job, excellent credit score, sufficient down payment — and intend to reside in the home for a minimum of 5-7 years, then 2026 represents an excellent opportunity to acquire a home in Austin at discounted prices.
+If you are financially prepared to purchase a home in Austin - having a stable job, good credit, sufficient down payment, etc. - and plan to occupy the home for a minimum of 5 – 7 years, then 2026 appears to be a great time to purchase a home in Austin at discounted prices.

-You’re acquiring a home at a price that is 20% less than the prior peak, with actual negotiation power.
+You are acquiring a home at a price that is 20% less than the previous peak, giving you some negotiating room.

-This appears to represent the most favorable buying opportunity in this cycle for buyers.
+It seems to us that this represents the best buying opportunity in this cycle for buyers.

 Sources: